 - Completed application form.

 - Three (3) letters of recommendation.
-Recommendation letters should include the relationship between the reference and candidate, the standing of the candidate among his/her peers, the candidate's known interest and experience, the ability of the candidate to communicate and to interact productively with individuals and groups, and an opinion about the candidate’s professional future.
+Each letter should include the relationship between the individual providing the reference and the candidate, the standing of the candidate among his/her peers, the candidate's known interest and experience, the ability of the candidate to communicate and to interact productively with individuals and groups, and an opinion about the candidate’s professional future.

 - A current CV.

-Finalists will be asked to travel to ASH Headquarters in Washington, DC, for in-person interviews in March.
-ASH will select and notify the fellow in April and offer the spot for the September 2018 Congressional Fellowship.
+Virtual interviews will be held for finalists in May.
+ASH will select and notify the fellow in April and offer the spot for the Congressional Fellowship, which begins in September 2023.